 XVIIIth century travellers had the choice of three roads to reach Rome: very few travelled along Via Aurelia: it was unhealthy and there were no interesting sites to see.
 Via Cassia was chosen by those who wanted to visit Siena, but brigands overran a stretch of the road near Acquapendente; the safest (but not the shortest) route between Florence and Rome was via Perugia, Assisi and Foligno.
 From this town travellers reached Rome along Via Flaminia.

-(left) Inscription at a staging post along Via Flaminia near Castelnuovo di Porto; (right) 1923 map of the area: Riano, Castelnuovo di Porto, Morlupo and Leprignano are covered in this section and are underlined in red; in addition the map shows Malborghetto
+(left) 1580 inscription at a staging post along Via Flaminia near Castelnuovo di Porto; (right) 1923 map of the area: Riano, Castelnuovo di Porto, Morlupo, Leprignano and Lucus Feroniae, an ancient Roman town, are covered in this section; in addition the map shows Malborghetto

 An isolated tufa rock near Morlupo